 VERMONT FARM TO SCHOOL INSTITUTE

 The Farm to School Institute is a FREE year-long professional development opportunity offered to ten school teams in Vermont.
 Teams first gather for three days of learning and networking to develop a Farm to School action plan for their classrooms, cafeterias, and communities and then implement the plans, with support, over the following academic year.
-We are now accepting applications for the 2014-2015 Institute.

 Benefits of participation include: